 - Identify its uniqueness; what makes your story so extraordinary?

 - Ascertain why anyone should bother; there is no point trying to put out a press release that you know will not get any eyeballs.
-It is good to ask yourself whether anyone will care, and why.
+It is good to ask yourself whether anyone will care, and why they should.

-If you can answer these questions with all honesty, especially why your story is unique, you will probably be on the right path to that perfect press release.
+If you can answer these questions with all honesty, especially when it comes to explaining why your story is unique, you will probably be on the right path to that perfect press release.

 The right headline should be a killer headline.
 When people see that headline they should not resist or even think of resisting to continue reading your release further.